joyjixu/qm2_resources/website/welcome_and_about_us.md

 Favourite dino: Dracorex hogwartsia

 ## Safiyah
-Hi!
-I'm Safiyah, a second-year Arts & Sciences student from London, focused on International Development, Law and Economics.
+Hello!
+I'm Safiyah, a second-year BASc student from London.
+I major in Societies, mostly studying International Development, Economics & law.
+I'm particularly  interested in social enterprise solutions to International Development & smart city designs..
+You can find me practicing graphic design, hiking, or sipping a hot cup of tea!
+Favourite dino:Pterodactylus (a flying dino? very cool - but probably best they are extinct)

 ## Salomé
 Hey! - I’m a 19 years old, Arts and Sciences student, majoring in Society and minoring in Health and Environment.
 I am mainly studying Environment, Development and Psychology.